Gibbons-Lab/isb_course_2020/docs/micom/talk.md

 \mu_c = \sum_i a_i\cdot\mu_i
 $$

-What so hard?
+Why is this so hard?
 Can't we just maximize the community growth rate?
 Well...

 ---